-The purchase of real estate – whether a family home, rental property, or space to open a business – can be among the most valuable transactions in a person’s lifetime.
+The purchase of real estate – whether a family home or a rental property – can be among the most valuable transactions in a person’s lifetime.
 Ultimately, real estate transactions involve a series of contracts, and the parties to the sale can negotiate terms on sale price, date of transfer, and almost any other provision they can think of.

 Reach out to a Kernersville real estate lawyer today to have the legal process behind the transfer of property explained.
 A member of our legal team could assist with identifying your specific goals, improving your understanding of the laws that govern the transaction, and protect your interests every step of the way.

 It can be tempting to think of a real estate sale as a simple transfer of property ownership from one party to another.
 However, state law imposes certain restrictions on the sale of real estate and places obligations on sellers to properly represent their ability to sell land and disclose that land’s condition.

 An attorney with experience in real estate may be able to help during this process.
 For example, a seller may be claiming to sell land with a clean and free title.
 While they may believe this to be true, it is always advisable to let legal counsel perform a title search of the land’s legal status.
 Similar investigations by a lawyer can help determine the true boundaries of the land or whether any easements or restrictions exist.